harish-raviprakash/Variational-Capsule-Encoder/README.md

 # Variational-Capsule-Encoder
-This repo is the official source code for the paper "Variational Capsule Encoders" by Harish RaviPrakash, Syed M. Anwar and Ulas Bagci.
+This repo is the source code for the paper "Variational Capsule Encoders" by Harish RaviPrakash, Syed M. Anwar and Ulas Bagci.

 The code was tested on the following setup: